 Val and I are about a mile into our hike, already having gained about 800 feet of elevation.
 We’re hiking pretty much straight up.
 You might think I mean hiking up some steep switchbacks.
 But no, we just hiked up about 1,000 stairs made out of rock along the Emery Path in the Sieur De Mount area of Acadia National Park.
 It’s a hot humid sunny day.
 And even though we frequently take breaks to catch our breath and enjoy a patch of shade, we’re hot and sweaty.
-It's hard work but e’re loving it because we know the secret to being hot and sweaty.
+It's hard work but we’re loving it because we know the secret to being hot and sweaty.

 By the end of the hike, we’re done.
 In fact, we’re beyond done.
 We probably could have been done a mile or two ago.
 We’re tired but it’s a satisfied tired.
-We’re sticky and probably a bit smelly but that’s good too.
+We’re sticky and probably a bit smelly but that’s excellent too.
 It’s a badge that reminds us of our victory today.
 Our victory of challenging ourselves to become more fully alive through adventure.
 Our victory of saying yes to a challenge.
-Our victory of knowing that we’d be hot and sweaty and say yes anyway.
-Sure it’s helped to have quick-drying clothing, comfortable packs, energizing snacks, and lots and lots of water.
+Our victory of knowing that we’d be hot and sweaty and said yes anyway.
+Sure it’s helped to have quick-drying clothing, comfortable packs, lots of snacks, and lots and lots of water.
 But it also helped us to embrace the sweat and challenge, choosing it intentionally and knowing that often that happiness and fulfillment are hard and sweaty.

 See you out there,